 Photo Credit: Adventure to Fitness

 I should add that parents aren't alone in this challenge.
-This is the same thing we hear from thousands and thousands of teachers when school is in session but kids can't go outside (snow, rain, or extreme heat).
-In fact, we've seen enormous peaks in usage of Adventure to Fitness over the past several weeks in schools.
-We've also received some incredibly sweet notes from teachers, expressing their thanks for the tools we provide.
+This is the same thing heard from thousands and thousands of teachers when school is in session but kids can't go outside (snow, rain, or extreme heat).

-These are the very goals behind Adventure to Fitness, to keep kids active physically and mentally while indoors.
+Keeping kids active physically and mentally while they're indoors can be difficult, but it's important.
 We know kids love digital media, so rather than try to avoid it, let's use it for positive goals.
+For example, resources like Adventure to Fitness and others like it integrate digital media into their exercise-stimulating programs.
 When they take a 30-minute adventure, they're forced to run and jump along with the characters.
 Each episode takes them to a new location, such as China or Egypt, where they'll also learn geography, history, and new vocabulary words.
 They're also educated along the way on health and nutrition, so that they can learn and adopt these habits at early ages.
 Parents and kids then have access to supplemental activities such as healthy recipes and word games to reinforce the learning.

 Photo Credit: Happy Being Healthy

-I happen to be very passionate about our idea (to the extent that I left a business I founded to focus on this mission!) but that's not to say that Adventure to Fitness is the only solution.
+While these programs are wonderful resources, parents don't need to rely on them to keep their kids active.
 Many, many opportunities exist to keep kids fit and help them learn when we're stuck inside.
 It's a great idea to vary them up and provide different options.
-Some ideas to keep kids active include:
+Some ideas to get started include:

 • Dance Parties – Pick out a favorite song or two for the kids and let them create their own dance routines to perform.